-- 1. Select Tools > Customize. - 2.
+- 1. Start ACL and select Tools > Customize. - 2.
 In the Customize Toolbar dialog box, complete one, or both, of the following steps: - Select Create Query in the Available Toolbar Buttons list and click Add. - Select Retrieve Query Results in the Available Toolbar Buttons list and click Add. - 3.
 If you want to rearrange the order of the toolbar buttons, select the button you want to reorder and click Move Up or Move Down. - 4.
 Click Close.